RichardBrown384/riscos-file-formats-js/README.md

 const outlines = FontOutlines.fromUint8Array(array);
 ```

-The library has some scripts that can be used convert files into either SVG or PNG
+The library has some scripts that can be used convert files into either SVG or PNG.

 ### draw:svg